Heart Disease:

-Diagnosing Heart Disease: Electron Beam (Ultrafast) CT
+Electron Beam (Ultrafast) CT (EBCT) Introduction

-Your doctor uses the calcium-score screening heart scan to evaluate risk for future coronary artery disease .
+Your doctor uses the calcium-score screening heart scan to evaluate risk for future coronary artery disease.

 Because there are certain forms of coronary disease, such as "soft plaque" atherosclerosis, that escape detection during this CT scan, it is important to remember that this test is not absolute in predicting your risk for a life-threatening event, such as a heart attack.

-How Should I Prepare for the Test?
+How Should I Prepare for a Heart CT Scan?

+You may continue to take any medications but should avoid caffeine and smoking for four hours before the test.
 CT scanners use X-rays.
 For your safety, the amount of radiation exposure is kept to a minimum.
 But, because X-rays can harm a developing fetus, this procedure is not recommended if you are pregnant.
 Tell your technologist and your doctor if you are:

-What Can I Expect During the Test?
+What Can I Expect During a Heart CT Scan?

 - You will lie on a special scanning table.